Notebooks are available to all organizations on the Growth, Enterprise, and Scholarship plans.

 From the "New" button in the left-hand sidebar, select "Notebook" and the new notebook will open, automatically pinning itself to your sidebar.

-Alternatively, if you're in a chart, use "Add to..." on the chart menu in the top right corner and select, "Create a new notebook".
-This will simultaneously create the new notebook for you, and add the given chart to that notebook.
+If you are working in a chart, use "Add to..." on the chart menu in the top right corner and select an existing notebook.
+Alternatively, you can select "Create a new notebook" to simultaneously create the new notebook and add the given chart to that notebook.